davisjam/davisjam.github.io/_pages/research.md

 **I am currently looking for *graduate* and *undergraduate* researchers to work on problems that improve the quality of computing systems.** Please review the lab vision and mission statement (below) to understand whether you are interested in joining our work.
 Then follow [these instructions](/join-lab).
 {: .notice--info}

-I have a range of projects appropriate for undergraduates, MS students, and PhD students.
+There are a range of projects appropriate for undergraduates, MS students, and PhD students.
 Sample topics:

 - Software engineering for regular expressions and other domain-specific languages
 - Cyber-security -- e.g. Internet security, IoT security